awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-run-lambda-function-remotely-tutorial.md

    @aws invoke myHelloWorld
    ```

-1. This triggers an error in your output, and it sends a CloudWatch alarm notification in Slack and an email indicating this\.
+1. An error appears in your output, and you receive a CloudWatch alarm notification in Slack and an email\.
 It might take a few minutes for you to receive the notifications\.

 1. To view logs, choose **Show logs** or **Show error logs**\.

 **Troubleshooting**
-If you don't receive a notification in Slack or an email from CloudWatch, navigate to the CloudWatch console and check **ALARMS** under the **Alarm** menu on the left of the screen to confirm that your alarm has triggered\.
+If you don't receive a notification in Slack or an email from CloudWatch, navigate to the CloudWatch console and on the left of the screen\.
+Under **Alarms**, choose **In alarm** to confirm that your alarm has triggered\.
+Your alarm name should appear on this page if it has been triggered successfully\.

-## Clean up resources<a name="clean-up-resources"></a>
+## Step 7: Clean up resources<a name="clean-up-resources"></a>

 You can remove any resources created for this tutorial that you don't want to keep by navigating to the specific service’s console and deleting the resource\.
+Removing unwanted or unused resources is beneficial because it lowers overall costs to you\.

 **To delete the Lambda function**